-(3) We purchased the Springhill Suites Seattle property in May 2016.

-(4) The tenant-in-common owners of the Springhill Suites Altamonte property and the Holiday Inn Express Orlando property declined to proceed with a lender's proposed loan modifications and allowed the lender to foreclose on the Springhill Suites Altamonte property and the Holiday Inn Express Orlando property in December 2010 and November 2010, respectively.

-(5) The tenant-in-common owners of the TownePlace Suites Miami Airport and the TownePlace Suites Miami Lakes declined to proceed with a lender's loan modification and allowed the lender to foreclose on the TownePlace Suites Miami Airport and the TownePlace Suites Miami Lakes in July 2011.

-(6) The tenant-in-common owners of the TownePlace Suites Mount Laurel declined to proceed with a lender's loan modification and allowed the lender to foreclose on the TownePlace Suites Mount Laurel in April 2012.

-(7) This tenant-in-common program, together with six other programs, has been restructured into a limited liability company owned by the former tenantin-common owners and a lender affiliate.

-(8) The tenant-in-common owners of the Courtyard Columbus Airport entered into a deed in lieu of foreclosure agreement with the lender in May 2012.

-(9) On May 27, 2010, a joint venture in which Moody I indirectly owned a 75% membership interest and Brett C. Moody, our Chairman and Chief Executive Officer, indirectly owned a 25% membership interest, acquired fee simple title to the Residence Inn Perimeter property by purchasing the interests in the Residence Inn Perimeter property held by twenty-seven tenant-in-common owners.
-The Residence Inn property was subsequently sold to a third-party buyer on August 23, 2012.
+- (3) The tenant-in-common owners of the Springhill Suites Altamonte property and the Holiday Inn Express Orlando property declined to proceed with a lender's proposed loan modifications and allowed the lender to foreclose on the Springhill Suites Altamonte property and the Holiday Inn Express Orlando property in December 2010 and November 2010, respectively. - (4) The tenant-in-common owners of the TownePlace Suites Miami Airport and the TownePlace Suites Miami Lakes declined to proceed with a lender's loan modification and allowed the lender to foreclose on the TownePlace Suites Miami Airport and the TownePlace Suites Miami Lakes in July 2011. - (5) The tenant-in-common owners of the TownePlace Suites Mount Laurel declined to proceed with a lender's loan modification and allowed the lender to foreclose on the TownePlace Suites Mount Laurel in April 2012. - (6) This tenant-in-common program, together with six other programs, has been restructured into a limited liability company owned by the former tenant-in-common owners and a lender affiliate. - (7) The tenant-in-common owners of the Courtyard Columbus Airport entered into a deed in lieu of foreclosure agreement with the lender in May 2012. - (8) On May 27, 2010, a joint venture in which Moody National REIT I indirectly owned a 75% membership interest and Brett C. Moody, our Chairman and Chief Executive Officer, indirectly owned a 25% membership interest, acquired fee simple title to the Residence Inn Perimeter property by purchasing the interests in the Residence Inn Perimeter property held by twenty-seven tenant-in-common owners.
+The Residence Inn property was subsequently sold to a third-party buyer on August 23, 2012. - (9) The tenant-in-common owners of the Residence Inn Midtown Atlanta declined to infuse additional equity into the property and allowed the lender to foreclose on the property in August 2013. - (10) As of December 31, 2015, Moody National REIT I's portfolio was comprised of investments in eleven hotel properties, a joint venture interest in a mortgage note secured by a hotel property and a note receivable from a related party.